TopoX84/SecureIPT/README.md

 # Description of Shell Script contents.

-This is basically a rundown of what is contained in the Shell Script.
+This is a basic rundown of what's contained in the Shell Script.
-I'll try to be really brief when i explain what they do.
-Don't manually enter these, They might not be in the right order.
-Use the Shell Script.
+Don't manually enter these unless you fully understand what you are doing.

 #Rule 1: Limit New Connections